What are assurance schemes?

 There are several other assurance schemes such as the LEAF Marque and Soil Association schemes.
 All certifying bodies must comply with national and EU standards.

-Two other assurance schemes are relevant to wheat and flour production.
-The TASCC Assurance scheme and the Gafta scheme, GTAS.
-TASSC Assurance covers aspects relating to wheat merchants, stores and transport whereas GTAS tends to cover international trade aspects, storage at ports and transport.
-These schemes maintain assurance from farm to mill by ensuring that the same high standards are upheld in grain transport from farm, storage and delivery to mill.
+Another assurance scheme relevant to wheat and flour production is the TASCC Assurance scheme, which covers aspects relating to wheat merchants, stores and transport.
+The scheme maintains assurance from farm to mill by ensuring that the same high standards are upheld in grain transport from farm, storage and delivery to mill.

 Red Tractor: www.redtractor.org.uk